-The following example uses the Iris Flower Data Set.
-This data set contains the sepal and petal dimensions, which are used to predict the species of the Iris plant by classifying the data points into different clusters.
+The following example uses the Iris data set.
+This data set contains sepal and petal measurements, which are used to predict the species of the iris plant by classifying the data points into different clusters.

 Configure the R Language Analysis transform and add the following script: